wppconnect-team/wppconnect-laravel-client/README.md

 $ composer require wppconnect-team/wppconnect-laravel-client
 ```

-Register the GuzzleApiServiceProvider to the providers array in `config/app.php`:
+Register the WppconnectServiceProvider to the providers array in `config/app.php`:

 ``` php
  WPPConnectTeam\Wppconnect\WppconnectServiceProvider::class